elixir-europe/elixir-jobs-widget/README.md

 ## More technical notes

 This is a quick fix solution for people who want to embed the ELIXIR jobs on their site.
 It is a simple script that calls some JSON from the ELIXIR server, parses it, and puts it in an HTML template.

-Of course it would be better to run this request as a cron job, or other periodic request, and cache the results locally.
+Of course it would be better to run the JSON request as a cron job, or other periodic request, and cache the results locally.
+Similarly the Javascript could be stored locally.
 This would speed the page up and protect against connection problems.
+However it wouldn't then be a non-technical, zero configuration solution, which was the goal.

 The script is vanilla Javascript and the only dependency is [https://github.com/rbren/rss-parser](https://github.com/rbren/rss-parser).
 For development, [Parcel](https://parceljs.org/) was used.